Arche Nebra, Nebra

 We are celebrating forty years of 235 Media as part of Passages 2023.

-Bids can be placed on-site or online at finalbid.235media.com.
-Proceeds will be donated to Doctors Without Borders.
+Bids could be placed on-site or online.
+Proceeds were donated to Doctors Without Borders.

 With the kind support of the Draiflessen Collection, Mettingen.